vilhjalmur89/Devguide/en/middleware/micrortps.md

 $ fastrtpsgen -example x64Linux2.6gcc ../micrortps_agent/idl/sensor_combined_.idl
 ```

 This creates a sample subscriber, a publisher and a main-application to run them.
-To print out the data from the sensor_combined topic we modify the onNewDataMessage-method in sensor_combined_Subscriber.cxx:
+To print out the data from the *sensor_combined* topic we modify the *onNewDataMessage*-method in *sensor_combined_Subscriber.cxx*:

 ```sh
 void sensor_combined_Subscriber::SubListener::onNewDataMessage(Subscriber* sub)